Leila Aboulela: Literary career

-Aboulela began writing at the age of 28, following a move to Aberdeen, Scotland, with her two young children spurred by her husband’s work in the oil rigs.
-Aboulela began writing after enrolling in a creative writing course at the Aberdeen Central Library where she was encouraged and supported by the writer-in-residence, Todd McEwen, who passed along Aboulela’s work to his editor.
-Aboulela writes in English, a decision she dates back to her childhood, and notes that she chose to express herself in English because it was “a third language, refreshingly free from the disloyalty of having to choose between my father and my mother’s tongues” in reference to Egyptian and Sudanese colloquial Arabic.
+Aboulela began writing at the age of 28, following a move to Aberdeen, Scotland, with her two young children spurred by her husband's work in the oil rigs.
+She began writing after enrolling in a creative writing course at the Aberdeen Central Library, where she was encouraged and supported by the writer-in-residence, Todd McEwen, who passed along Aboulela's work to his editor.
+Aboulela writes in English, a decision she dates back to her childhood, and notes that she chose to express herself in English because it was "a third language, refreshingly free from the disloyalty of having to choose between my father and my mother's tongues", in reference to Egyptian and Sudanese colloquial Arabic.

-She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby which compiles the work of 200 women writers of African descent.
+She is a contributor to the 2019 anthology New Daughters of Africa, edited by Margaret Busby, which compiles the work of 200 women writers of African descent.
 The anthology includes several genres such as autobiography, memoir, letters, short stories, novels, poetry, drama, humour, journalism, essays and speeches.

-In a 2023 interview, she expressed her views on African historical novels and her motivation for using sources written in African languages:
+In a 2023 interview, Aboulela expressed her views on African historical novels and her motivation for using sources written in African languages: